DanialArab/SQL/README.md

 This repo documents my solutions to **Leetcode - Database questions using SQL**.
 The Leetcode database was first needed to be regenerated in my MySQL server using the SQL Schema presented in the Leetcode questions.
 This is required to be able to make a query in the jupyter notebook using my MySQL credentials.

-Also included in this repo is my notes from a course Complete SQL Mastery by Mosh Hamedani.
+Also included in this repo is my notes from a course Complete SQL Mastery class by Mosh Hamedani.

 Note on the jupyter notebook files attached to this repo: